Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 Vanishing into thin air, you appear moments later as your cloak of shadows fades.
 Teleport up to 3 tiles into an empty tile of your choice.
-Impenetrable darkness fills a 5 foot radius around you and it becomes heavily shrouded until the end of your next turn.
+Impenetrable darkness fills a 1 tile radius around you and it becomes heavily shrouded until the end of your next turn.
 Multiple copies of this effect cause the radius affected to stack linearly, centered around the oldest cloud of darkness that it is touching.

 If you have at least 4 stacks of umbral exposure, you can only teleport up to 1 tile, but the area of darkness created increases to 2 tiles.